 4. Safety First: Gear Up!

 Before you start, wear appropriate safety gear: gloves and safety goggles are a must.
 Safety should always be your top priority.
+Ensuring you have the right protective equipment helps prevent accidents and keeps you safe throughout the cleaning process.

 5. Prepping Your Machine: Priming for Performance

 Ensure your machine is clean, and the brushes are in good condition.
 Check the water tank and cleaning solution levels.
 Everything in order?
 Great, you’re ready to roll!
+Regular maintenance like this helps maximize your machine’s efficiency and extend its lifespan.

 6. Adjusting Settings: Tailoring to Your Needs

 Set the brush speed and water flow according to your floor type.
 Lower speeds work well for delicate surfaces, while higher speeds are suitable for tough stains.
+Adjusting these settings correctly helps protect your floors while maximising cleaning efficiency.

 7. The Perfect Technique: Mastering the Movements

 Operate the machine in straight, overlapping lines for efficient cleaning.
 Keep a steady pace; rushing can affect the cleaning quality.
+Always ensure the machine’s settings are adjusted appropriately for the surface being cleaned to achieve the best results.

 8. Dealing with Stubborn Stains: A Little Extra Effort

 For tough spots, engage the rotary buffer mode.
 This exerts more pressure, aiding in stain removal without damaging the floor.
+Using this mode strategically can extend the life of your flooring while keeping it looking pristine.

 9. Post-Cleaning Care: Machine and Floor

 After use, clean your machine thoroughly.
 Empty and rinse the water tank, clean the brushes, and store your equipment in a dry, cool place.
+Proper maintenance extends the lifespan of your equipment and ensures optimal performance every time you use it.

 Check out our range of Walk-Behind Rotary Buffer and Scrubber